isrinath/3DTransformations/README.md

 # To run this app

 1. Download the project
-2. Import project to your Kony IDE(Studioviz).
+2. Import project to your Kony IDE(Kony Visualizer).
 3. Build & run the app for Android and iPhone.

 # Supported platforms: